Beginner's guide to Multimodal AI Models in 2025. AI processing text, images, audio.

 If you’re using AI to enhance your content strategy:

-• Primary need: Image + text generation
+• Primary need: Image analysis + text generation.

-• Recommended model: GPT-4o or Gemini Pro Vision
+• Recommended model: GPT-4o or Gemini 2.0.

-• Budget: $50-200/month
+• Budget: $50-200/month for API usage.

 For E-commerce